mantidproject/mantid/Code/Mantid/docs/source/algorithms/Q1D-v2.rst

 uniform distribution of the counts in :math:`\lambda`.
 The normalization takes any `bin masking <http://www.mantidproject.org/MaskBins>`_ into account.

-Some corrections with be both pixel and wavelength dependent, for example angle transmission correction.
+Some corrections will be both pixel and wavelength dependent, for example an angle transmission correction.
 Such corrections can be taken into account by specifying WavePixelAdj.